mukhammad-akilov/mukhammad-akilov/README.md

 ## Tell me a little about yourself 🙂

 Well hi.
-I'm Mukhammad Akilov, a Middle Front-End Developer based in Dushanbe (Tajikistan).
-Currentyly I work in [Epam Systems](https://epam.com/) as a Middle Front-End Developer in Tashkent (Uzbekistan).
+I'm Mukhammad Akilov, a Front-End Developer based in Dushanbe (Tajikistan).
+Currentyly I work in [Epam Systems](https://epam.com/) as a Front-End Developer in Tashkent (Uzbekistan).
 Previously I worked in Evolet Healthcare and MegaFon Tajikistan as a Full-Stack Developer and in  [Humo Bank](https://humo.tj/) as a Lead Front-End Developer.
 I build a variety of things for a variety of people using languages, fancy tools, frameworks, platforms and libraries including:

  - HTML, CSS (Flexbox, Grid Layout, variables), SCSS, CSS Modules, Styled Components
  - Bootstrap, Material UI, Ant Design, Tailwind CSS